Jreed25/CreaturEX/README.md

 - Gain gold and EXP upon victory, with rewards scaling to creatures difficulty
 - Gold can be used in the shop to purchase items
 - Leveling System
-- Earn EXP from battls, with level thresholds defined as level * 100.
+- Earn EXP from battles, with level thresholds defined as level * 100.
 (May change in the future)
 - Leveling up increases character's stats.
-- Bestiary Tracks all encountered and caught creatures.
+- Bestiary tracks all encountered and caught creatures.
 - Shop System
 - Purchase items such as potions, capture tools, and upgrades using gold.
 - Sell items from your inventory for additional gold